Storytelling: A powerful wellness tool

 Storytelling and public health

-The process of storytelling is a collaboration between the teller and listener, and even more so when stories are repeated and passed onto other parties over time (10).
+The process of storytelling is a collaboration between the teller and listener, and even more so when stories are repeated and passed onto other people over time (10).
 By doing this, stories evolve and develop new meaning and new lessons to be shared again and again (10).
 This explains the social and cultural importance of story perpetuation that exists through multiple generations.

 When we tell personal stories, we inevitably share a small part of our journey - perhaps a glimmer of our hopes and dreams in life, or a glimpse into what frightens or worries us, how we care for others, or how others care for us.
 The vulnerability that is intrinsically intertwined with this sharing helps to build trust with others, and it also breaks down hierarchical status barriers, levelling the social playing field (10).
 The exchange of stories - and, in essence, this vulnerability and trust - reinforces social bonding.